caracal-pipeline/crystalball/README.rst

 Applicability
 =============

-Currently supports prediction from a WSClean list of delta and Gaussian components with (log-) polynomial spectral shape (https://sourceforge.net/p/wsclean/wiki/ComponentList) into the MODEL_DATA column of a measurement set.
+Crystalball currently supports prediction from a WSClean list of delta and Gaussian components with (log-) polynomial spectral shape (https://sourceforge.net/p/wsclean/wiki/ComponentList) into the MODEL_DATA column of a measurement set.
+This is done largely based on code available in the https://github.com/ska-sa/codex-africanus library.

 Installation in a virtual environment
 =====================================